 MRI guided Focused Ultrasound (MRgFUS)

 This is another way of destroying fibroid cells to try to make it shrink and stop growing.
 The MRI is used to find the precise position of the fibroid.
 A beam of ultrasound energy is then directed to the core of the fibroid.
 The increase in temperature destroys the central portion of the fibroid making it shrink in size.
-Like other conservative treatments, MRgFUS does not remove the fibroids and future growth and recurrence of symptoms is common.
-It is not recommended for women who want to fall pregnant.
+Like other conservative treatments, MRgFUS does not remove the fibroids and future growth and recurrence of symptoms can occur.

 There are set criteria as to who is eligible for the procedure or not.
 This is based on the number of fibroids, size and position within the uterus.
 Women interested in the procedure need to have an MRI to check whether they are suitable.

-The procedure is done in radiology clinics who have the equipment.
+The procedure is done in radiology clinics that have specialized equipment.
 In Melbourne, it is offered to public patients at the Royal Women’s Hospital in Parkville (https://www.thewomens.org.au) and privately at Future Medical Imaging Group (http://www.fmig.com.au).

 Myomectomy is an operation where incisions are made on the uterus to completely remove one or more fibroids.
 It is mostly recommended for women who have an indication for surgical treatment because of their symptoms and who want to preserve the uterus for future fertility or other personal reasons.
 It can be done through an open incision or through a laparoscopy (keyhole surgery).
 Please see the myomectomy page for more details.

 Hysterectomy is the removal of the whole uterus, including the fibroids.
-Only a small proportion of women with fibroids these days will require a hysterectomy.
+Only a small proportion of women with fibroids will require a hysterectomy.
 The indications for a hysterectomy include fibroids of large size or when many are present, as well as cases where medical treatment to control symptoms have failed.
 It is the most successful treatment for fibroids with 100% resolution of bleeding and no growth of further fibroids.
 The main implication of a hysterectomy is the termination of a woman’s ability to fall pregnant.
-It should therefore be considered by women who have completed their family or have no desire to fall pregnant.
-The uterus has a very important influence on a woman’s personal image and identity.
+It should therefore only be considered by women who have completed their family or have no desire to fall pregnant.
+For some women, the uterus has a very important influence on their personal image and identity.
 This varies a lot and is personal to each woman.
 If a hysterectomy is being considered, it is very important to assess the possible emotional implication beforehand.
-A laparoscopic hysterectomy when feasible is the preferred option given its lower surgical trauma and prompter recovery (please see the Hysterectomy page under Minimally Invasive Surgery).
+A laparoscopic hysterectomy when feasible is the preferred option given its lower surgical trauma and enhanced recovery (please see the Hysterectomy page under Minimally Invasive Surgery).

 Do all fibroids need treatment?

-No, only the ones that cause symptoms, mainly heavy bleeding or pressure symptoms.
+No, only the ones that cause symptoms, mainly heavy bleeding or pressure symptoms, require treatment.
 Fibroids found incidentally on physical examination or ultrasound do not need to be treated.